 This image was taken a couple of weeks ago in the grounds of Anglesey Abbey near Cambridge.
 For those who are interested, I used a Canon 5D2 with a 17-40 lens; the camera was on a tripod and I took 3 bracketed exposures to capture a wider range of tonal values.
 I only needed 2 of the files to achieve the balance I wanted between the sky and the land.
 The final effect was created with at least 2 additional texture layers, desaturation and selective sharpening, enhancing the illustrative quality.

-This is a mixed-media landscape painting on a 60cm x 60cm deep edge canvas; it is semi abstract and minimalist in terms of technique and style.
-I have based the painting on my day to day experience of living in the determinedly understated Fenland landscape of East Cambridgeshire in England.
-The heavy texture of the painting combines gesso, sand, plaster and oil paint and is applied with a variety of tools and implements.
-The surface is built up in successive layers over a period of time….if you walked across it you would need to clean the mud off your shoes with a knife.
-You may detect the influence of the contemporary German artists Anselm Kiefer and Gerhardt Richter.
+This is a mixed-media landscape painting on a 103cm x 76cm deep edge canvas.
+It is semi abstract and expressionistic in terms of technique and style.
+It is based on my day to day experience of living in the dramatic Fenland landscape of East Cambridgeshire in England.
+The heavy texture of the painting combines gesso, sand, plaster and oil paint.
+The material and paint is applied with a variety of tools including brushes and palette knives with the surface is built up in layers and glazes over a period of time.
+I have been influenced by the contemporary artists Anselm Kiefer and Gerhardt Richter.

 In nature time is always occupied; endlessly engaged, transforming surfaces, altering appearances….. staining and corroding, layering and revealing, cleansing and encasing.

 This image uses successive layers of cold wax, allowing for heavy impasto and fine incisions with a variety of tools and instruments.
 It is based directly on the landscape of the Fens seen within a ten mile radius of Ely cathedral.
 Most days I am out on my bike, cycling through this landscape in all weathers…I stop to draw, take photographs and just allow the scenes to etch into my memory.